veijoruotanen-beep/dof-calculator/README.md

 # DOF Calculator
 *Final project for the Building AI course*

-## 1. Idea in a nutshell
+## Summary
-**DOF Calculator** is a browser-based tool for photographers and filmmakers who want to quickly evaluate depth of field (DOF) while shooting or planning — without relying on any external services.
+A fast, privacy-first Depth of Field (DOF) calculator for photographers and filmmakers.
-The tool runs entirely in your browser, works offline, and never sends or stores any data online.
+Runs entirely in your browser, works offline, and helps visualize how aperture, focal length, focus distance, and sensor size affect depth of field and framing — no data ever leaves your device.

 ---

-## 2. Background
+## Background
 Depth of field control is one of the key elements in visual storytelling, yet most existing calculators require an internet connection or display ads.
 When shooting in remote locations or studios without connectivity, this can be a real issue.